1899 British Lions tour to Australia

 The 1899 British Isles tour to Australia was the fourth rugby union tour by a British Isles team and the second to Australia; though the first tour in 1888 was a private venture, making the 1899 tour the first official undertaking of Australia.
 It is retrospectively classed as one of the British Lions tours, as the Lions naming convention was not adopted until 1950.

-Negotiations had also taken place for the tour to incorporate matches against New Zealand, either through a visit to New Zealand, or a New Zealand team to play in Australia.
+While the tour traversed a number of colonies, all arrangements were made solely with or through the New South Wales Rugby Football Union (NSWRFU).
+Negotiations had taken place for the tour to incorporate matches against New Zealand, either through a visit to New Zealand, or a NZRFU team to play in Sydney.
 No agreeable terms could be found.

+With the Federation of the Australian colonies progressing, including the possible inclusion of New Zealand, a likewise plan to combine the Australian rugby union team with the pick of the best from New Zealand into 'Australasia' for a three Tests series, instead of Australia alone, was progressed but ultimately failed to ensue.

 This tour was the first to truly represent the British Isles, with players from all four Home Nations.
 Despite this fact, many Australian newspapers, and some British dailies, referred to the tourists as "the English football team".